ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

    ```
    {: codeblock}
 3. Replace `USER` and `PASSWORD` in your `event-streams.config` file with the `user` and `password` values seen in **Service Credentials** from the {{site.data.keyword.messagehub}} service.
 Save `event-streams.config`.
+4. On a terminal, use `ibmcloud login` to log in to your {{site.data.keyword.cloud_notm}} interactively.
+Select the region and resource group where the services was provisioned.
-4. From the `bin` directory, run the following command.
+5. From the `bin` directory, run the following command.
 The broker list will be retrieved using `ibmcloud resource service-key` command.
     ```sh
     ./kafka-console-producer.sh --broker-list $(ibmcloud resource service-key es-for-log-analysis --output json | jq -r '.[0].credentials.kafka_brokers_sasl | join(",")') --producer.config event-streams.config --topic webserver
     ```
     {: pre}
-5. The Kafka console tool is awaiting input.
+6. The Kafka console tool is awaiting input.
 Copy and paste the log message from below into the terminal.
 Hit `enter` to send the log message to {{site.data.keyword.messagehub}}.
     ```json
     { "host": "199.72.81.55", "time_stamp": "01/Jul/1995:00:00:01 -0400", "request": "GET /history/apollo/ HTTP/1.0", "responseCode": 200, "bytes": 6245 }
     ```